 January 14 was the opening day for the 2015 season.
-That summer, on July 20, Iceploration was ranked fifth as Best Amusement Park Entertainment in the USA Today’s 10Best Reader’s Choice awards.
-On September 9, 2015 the show hit 4000 performances, and went on to end the season on November 8 with 4,183 shows performed.
+That summer, Iceploration was ranked as the fifth Best Amusement Park Entertainment in USA Today’s 10Best Reader’s Choice awards.
+On September 9, 2015, the show hit 4000 performances and went on to end the season on November 8 with 4,183 shows performed.

-Iceploration returned on February 14, 2016, later than normal due to a renovation of Moroccan Palace Theater.
+Iceploration returned in time for Valentine’s Day 2016, a bit later than normal due to a renovation of the Moroccan Palace Theater.
 The season ran through November 6, closing out the year with 5,077 performances.

 Additional details and images of the Iceploration will be added in the future.

 Busch Gardens Tampa Bay | Iceploration Ice Show – accessed 4/21/2017

 Facebook – Advanced Entertainment Group – accessed 4/21/2017